top of page

 SUGGESTIONS:

-• Make it habit on quizzes and assessments to show students the value of them knowing why.
+• Make it a routine in quizzes and assessments to highlight the importance of students knowing why.
 An example of a question could be:

-Hopefully, these two suggestions help!
-Conceptual Understanding is an absolute must, but knowing shortcuts is a smart way for students who have an understanding to practice.
+I hope these two suggestions prove helpful!
+Conceptual understanding is absolutely essential, but incorporating shortcuts is a clever approach for students with a solid understanding to apply their knowledge effectively.
 It's what I consider working smart.

 bottom of page